County renews ArtSpace lease, will help org find new facility in coming years

 Commissioner Larry Turnbow asked Johnson and Bryant if the organization had taken steps to secure its own property, instead of leasing from the county.
 Johnson said no, and that the organization had intended to continue asking for lease renewals at this time.
 She added that the organization has been focused on its restructuring during the last seven years, and that it’s not ready yet to move to another facility.

-“I’m really concerned there hasn’t been any provision, steps or evaluation for a permanent space,” Turnbow said.
+“I’m really concerned there hasn’t been any provision or steps or evaluation for a permanent space,” Turnbow said.

 Turnbow said he was not advocating for pushing the Watauga County Arts Council out of the building, but was concerned about allowing the organization to continue to occupy the space when other county boards and councils — such as the Watauga Board of Elections office — need space as well.